 A business might have its HQ in California, U.S., if there's a sister company in another country, the company must meet different legal requirements.
 This often creates not just language barriers making the policies difficult to translate but also human-relation hurdles.

 Since everyone in a company must be on the same page, Inspired eLearning supports over a dozen different languages.

-Although the program might not be the best choice for small companies, it's a great choice for multi-national companies and government organizations.
-Since everybody must take the anti-sexual harassment training properly, the intuitive design makes it easy to eliminate the white noise and save time and money.
+Although the program is not the best choice for small companies, it's a great choice for multi-national companies and government organizations.
+Since everybody must take the anti-sexual harassment training, the intuitive design makes it easy to eliminate the white noise and save time and money.

 The course is packed with guides, infographics, videos, and many other resources to provide in-depth training on sexual harassment.

 Cost: $19.99 to $29.99 per employee

 For small companies and single-person businesses, the cost is a big concern.
 Sexual Harassment Training (SHT) is a great option that offers both organization and individual-level options.